Miscellaneous

 photo source: uptownmagazine.com

 In fact, the name cognac is misused.
-The generic name for white wine distillate aged in oak barrels is brandy.
-Cognac is the name of that brandy made from grapes from the Cognac region of France, distilled in the same region between November and March each year.
+The generic name for white wine distillate aged in oak casks is brandy.
+Cognac is the name for that brandy made from grapes from the Cognac region of France, distilled in the same region from November to March each year.
 Distillation takes place in 2 stages.
 In the first stage, after 12 hours of distillation of the white wine in copper pots, a liquid with an alcohol content of 30% is obtained.
 In the second stage, after another 12 hours of distillation, a liquid with an alcohol content of 70% is obtained, called eau-de-vie (water of life) by the French.
-This distillate is aged for at least 2 years in carefully selected oak barrels from French forests.
-It is from this cask that the cognac takes its specific colour and flavours.
+This distillate is aged for at least 2 years in oak barrels carefully selected from the forests of France.
+It is from this barrel that the cognac takes its specific color and aromas.

 oak barrel